-The TCR used Texas cancer incidence data from 1995 to 2016 to estimate the number of new invasive cancer cases expected to be diagnosed in 2019.
+The TCR used Texas cancer incidence data from 1995 to 2017 to estimate the number of new invasive cancer cases expected to be diagnosed in 2020.
 This method accounts for expected delays in case reporting and considers geographic variations in sociodemographic and lifestyle factors, medical settings, and cancer screening behaviors as predictors of incidence.3 newly diagnosed cancer cases continues to increase with the aging and growth of the Texas population.
+The United States (US) has a similar trend - the overall cancer incidence rate decreasing while the number of new cancer cases increases.

-In 2019, an estimated 124,383 new cancer cases are expected to be diagnosed in Texas.
+In 2020, an estimated 127,131 new cancer cases are expected to be diagnosed in Texas.
 Although cancer incidence rates overall continue to decline, the number of